danielbowden/danielbowden.github.io/travel/_posts/2016-01-08-argentina.md

 ##El Chaltén

 Getting this far down the continent the towns became few and far between.
 After a 22 hour bus ride to El Chaltén we were 1,400kms further south into Patagonia and worlds away from the hot, tropical beaches of Central America only five months earlier.
-The sunrise arrival into El Chaltén and its Parque Nacional Los Glaciers (Glaciers National Park) instantly validated?? our decision to aim for Patagonia as we were rewarded with this view.
+The sunrise arrival into El Chaltén and its Parque Nacional Los Glaciers (Glaciers National Park) instantly validated our decision to aim for Patagonia as we were rewarded with this view.

 {% include image.html img="images/travel/imageName.jpg" title="Entering Parque los Glaciers" %}